 2. Insurance Requirements

-Vendor must supply a certificate of insurance with the following limits:
+Vendor must supply a certificate of insurance with University of San Diego named as additional insured and evidence of the following limits:

 a.
 Commercial General Liability: $1,000,000 minimum

 3. All bus rental/charter contracts must be submitted to and approved in advance by the Office of the General Counsel.

 - Contact the local police or Highway Patrol in accordance with applicable laws.